ietf-tools/bibxml-service/docs/topics/architecture.rst

        A diagram describing dependencies between
        services and data sources, under and outside of IETF control.

-BibXML service requires indexable *:term:`bibliographic data sources <bibliographic data source>`* to be configured.
+BibXML service relies on indexable :term:`bibliographic data sources <bibliographic data source>` configured (registered).
 From those sources, BibXML service obtains bibliographic data in Relaton format and indexes it for search purposes.
 Indexing can be triggered either via management GUI or via API.